Sorry, Haters

-Sorry, Haters is a 2005 drama film written and directed by Jeff Stanzler, starring Robin Wright, Abdel Kechiche, Élodie Bouchez and Sandra Oh.
+Sorry, Haters is a 2005 drama film written and directed by Jeff Stanzler, starring Robin Wright, Abdellatif Kechiche, Élodie Bouchez and Sandra Oh.
 Distributed by IFC Films, the film premiered at the 2005 Toronto International Film Festival and received a limited release in North America on March 1, 2006.
 Sorry, Haters was released on DVD on August 8, 2006.

 Plot

 In post-9/11 New York City, Syrian taxicab driver Ashade encounters a strange fare in Phoebe.
 Phoebe works for a network called Q-Dog, where she produces an MTV Cribs-style reality program titled Sorry, Haters.
-Though Phoebe engages in small talk with Ashade, it is clear that the woman is in an anxious state as she instructs him to drive to suburban New Jersey, placating his reservations with cash.
-In New Jersey, Phoebe has the cab stop outside a home where she can observe her ex-husband, her child and their house.
+Although Phoebe engages in small talk with Ashade, it is clear that the woman is in an anxious state as she instructs him to drive to suburban New Jersey, placating his reservations with cash.
+In New Jersey, Phoebe has the cab stop outside a home where she can observe her ex-husband, their child and their house.
 According to Phoebe, her husband divorced her and re-married, obtaining the house and custody of their kid in the process.
 Before leaving, Phoebe vandalizes her ex-husband's car.

 On the drive back to New York, Phoebe imposes a friendship on Ashade.
 She learns Ashade, who earned a Ph.D. in chemistry before emigrating to the U.S., has legal problems.
 Ashade's brother, a Canadian citizen for 10 years, was stopped by U.S. officials on his way through LaGuardia Airport and is now a prisoner at Guantánamo.
 Legal appeals have failed, though Ashade maintains his brother is innocent.
 In the meantime, Ashade must financially support his French-Canadian sister-in-law, Eloise, who is in the country illegally.
 Phoebe tells Ashade that she would like to help with his situation, offering to find a high-powered lawyer to assist him.

 However, Phoebe's attempt to help Ashade gradually reveals a dangerous side to her, causing Ashade to flee their brief friendship.
 Phoebe retaliates in spite, turning Ashade's life upside-down.
 In order to put his life back together, Ashade must seek out Phoebe and enlist her help.
 In doing so, he learns about and falls prey to her dark secret.